Chickpea Shawarma Salad

 For the Salad

-- pickled onions (see notes)
+- a few tbsp pickled onions per serving (see notes)

-- pita for serving, optional (hummus and olives are good too!)
+- pita for serving, optional

 For the Tahini Lemon Sauce

 - Prepare the pickled red onion if you haven’t already.

 - Massage the kale with 1/2 tsp of olive oil to soften.
 Set aside.

 - Whisk the tahini sauce ingredients together until smooth.

 - Heat the oil in a skillet over medium heat.
 Add the chickpeas, lemon and spices and heat through, about 5-10 minutes.

 - While they’re cooking, divide the kale, chopped veggies and pickled onions between 4 bowls or containers.
 Divide the chickpeas between each bowl then top each with tahini sauce.
 Serve with pita and if desired, hummus.

 To make pickled red onions, thinly slice a red onion and place in a bowl.
 Pour boiling water over it, enough to cover, and let sit for 10 minutes.
 Drain.
 Add the onion to a jar with enough vinegar to cover, add 2 tsp sugar and a pinch of salt.
 They’ll be ready to eat in about 30 minutes (less is fine, just won’t be as flavourful) and can be refrigerated for up to 2 weeks.